cloudberrydb/cloudberrydb/README.md

   between the DXL format used by GPORCA, and the PostgreSQL internal representation.

+* __src/backend/gporca/__

+  Contains the GPORCA optimizer code and tests.
+This is written in C++.
+See [README.md](src/backend/gporca/README.md) for more information and how to unit-test GPORCA.
 * __src/backend/fts/__

   FTS is a process that runs in the master node, and periodically